yayachenyi/SQL-on-the-fly/README.md

 USE photos
 ```

 6. Run the queries.
 The program will take a query statement and output the result and query time to the console.
 Some sample queries are listed below.
-Note that we have two modes in order to boost some query performance.
-Please run the MODE command before every query in order to get the correct result.

 7. Exit the program.
 ```